alexandroid000/improv/moco_paper/moco_paper.md

 of the Python ROS client.
 Improv has a simpler, albeit less powerful, programming language and models movement explicitly.
-Another closely related work to *Improv* is the Live Robot Programming (LRP) language and its integration with PhaROS, a client library for ROS written is Pharo, a dynamic programming language specialized for live updating and hot recompilation.
+Another closely related work to *Improv* is the Live Robot Programming (LRP) language and its integration with PhaROS [@estefo2014towards], a client library for ROS written is Pharo, a dynamic programming language specialized for live updating and hot recompilation.
 This project allows for live-coding of ROS nodes and reconfiguration of the ROS network with a much shorter development cycle than